maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 This input type is built closely on the algebraic input type with the following differences.

 1. The input type checks for units in a case sensitive way.
 If there is more than one option then STACK suggests a list.
 E.g. if the student types `mhz` then STACK suggests `MHz` or `mHz`.
 2. The input type will check both the teacher's answer and the student's answer for units.
 The input will require the student's answer to have units if and only if the teacher's answer also has units.
 This normally forces the student to use units.
-But, students sometimes add units to dimensionless quantities (such as pH) and this input type will also reject such input as invalid.
+But, students sometimes add units to dimensionless quantities (such as pH) and this input type will also enable a teacher to reject such input as invalid when the teacher does not use units.
 3. This input type *always accepts floating point numbers*, regardless of the option set on the edit form.
 4. The student must type a number of some kind.
 Entering units on their own will be invalid.
 Note, if you want to ask a student for units, then use the algebraic input type.
 Units on their own are a valid expression.
 5. If the teacher shows the validation, "with variable list" this will be displayed as "the units found in your answer are"...